tannerdolby/count-words/README.md

 ## Methods
 - `countWords`: Count the frequency of words in a given string.
 - `countWordsInFile`: Count the frequency of words in a local file.
-- `printFrequencies`: Get a stringified version of the word frequency table.
-- `getNthWord`: Get the Nth word from the word list.

 ### Attributes
 The `countWords` and `countWordsInFile` functions both return `WordMap` objects which contain the following attributes: